microsoft/CoseSignTool/docs/CoseSignTool.md

 * **/RevocationMode** -- By default, CoseSignTool checks the signing certificate against an online database to see if it has been revoked.
 You can skip this check by setting **/RevocationMode** to **none**.
 RevocationMode.Offline is not yet implemented.
 * **/CommonName** -- Forces validation to require that the signing certificate match a specific Common Name value.
 * **/AllowUntrusted** -- Prevents CoseSignTool from failing validation when the certificate chain has an untrusted root.
 This is intended for test purposes and should not generally be used for production.
+* **/AllowOutdated** -- Prevents CoseSignTool from failing validation when the certificate chain has an expired certificate, unless the expired certificate has a lifetime EKU.

 Run *CoseSignTool validate /?* for the complete command line usage.